abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 #### ProcessorId

-This object's properties shall contain values dependent on the value of the ProcessorArchitecture property, as listed in the sections below:
+This object's properties contain values that depend on the value of the ProcessorArchitecture property, as listed in the sections below:

-#### VendorId<!--Capital D ID?-->
+#### VendorId

 This property contains a 12-byte, little-endian ASCII string derived from register values resulting from the execution of the CPUID instruction.